Familial IPF Research Study: APPLe

 How is the Pulmonary Fibrosis Foundation involved?

 Our research would not be possible without the support of the Pulmonary Fibrosis Foundation (PFF).
 Representatives from the PFF and the PFF community participate in our Stakeholder Advisory Group.
-Further, the PFF has allowed us to join and recruit participants at their healthcare conferences, the PFF Summit and the PFF Education Symposium, and to speak at support groups across the country.
-Potential research participants can also locate information about joining our study through the PFF Clinical Trial Finder
+Further, the PFF has facilitated recruitment for us of study participants at their healthcare conferences, the PFF Summit and the PFF Education Symposium, and to speak at support groups across the country.
+The PFF is now partnering with the study investigators to keep participants engaged throughout the study process and by helping investigators identify patients and unaffected family members that can provide advice to the study team.
+If you are interested in helping the PFF and the study team in this way, please send an email to Rachel Warren, Clinical Research Program Manager of the APPLe Research Study.

 research-in-a-laboratory